isaac-sim/IsaacLab/docs/index.rst

 =======

 NVIDIA Isaac Sim is provided under the NVIDIA End User License Agreement.
-However, the Orbit framework is open-sourced under the BSD-3-Clause license.
+However, the Isaac Lab framework is open-sourced under the BSD-3-Clause license.
 Please refer to :ref:`license` for more details.